Giambattista Benedetti: Music

 In a letter to Cipriano de Rore dated from around 1563, Benedetti proposed a new theory of the cause of consonance, arguing that since sound consists of air waves or vibrations, in the more consonant intervals the shorter, more frequent waves concurred with the longer, less frequent waves at regular intervals.
 In the same letter, he proposed a measure of consonance by taking the product of the numerator and the denominator of a rational interval in lowest terms; this can be considered an early height function.
 Isaac Beeckman and Marin Mersenne both adopted this theory in the next century.
 When they sought Descartes' opinion on Benedetti's theory, Descartes declined to judge the goodness of consonances by such a rational method.
 Descartes argued that the ear prefers one or another according to the musical context rather than because of any concordance of vibrations.

 Centuries later, Hermann von Helmholtz, in Sensations of Tone (1863) suggested that consonance was due to the coincidence of overtones, which was refined by David Cope in the concept of interval strength (1997), suggesting a similar measure (smaller coefficients are more consonant), but a different mechanism (overtones coinciding, rather than the fundamental waves themselves coinciding periodically).
-James Tenney used the logarithm of Benedetti's measure as his "harmonic distance" (1983): $\log_2(ab)$ is the harmonic distance for the ratio b/a measured from an arbitrary tonal center 1/1, and corresponds geometrically to the taxicab distance from the origin, where the coordinates are the logarithms of the terms of the ratio.